cordialgerm/foe_foundry/data/5e_canonical/shambling_mound.md

 ***Slam***. *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 13 (2d8+4) bludgeoning damage.

 ***Engulf***.
 The shambling mound engulfs a Medium or smaller creature grappled by it.
 The engulfed target is blinded, restrained, and unable to breathe, and it must succeed on a DC 14 Constitution saving throw at the start of each of the mound's turns or take 13 (2d8+4) bludgeoning damage.
 If the mound moves, the engulfed target moves with it.
-The mound can have only one creature engulfed at a time.
+The mound can have only one creature engulfed at a time.</statblock>